CSCfi/csc-user-guide/docs/support/tutorials/mahti_quick.md

 ```

 All compiler suites can be used with the `mpicc` (C), `mpicxx` (C++),
-or `mpif90` wrappers.
+or `mpif90` (Fortran) wrappers.
 We recommend to start with GNU compiler suite,
 but for some applications the other suites may provide better performance.

 In Mahti, many applications benefit from hybrid MPI/OpenMP